AthulSPrakash/AthulSPrakash/README.md

-## Hi , I'm a software developer and artist!
+## Hi, I'm a software developer and artist!

 - 🌱 I’m pursuing a career in full-stack web development
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Contribute more to open source projects
+- 🥅 2023 Goals: Learn game development more
 - ✨ I love video games

 ## Connect with me